kkufieta/CarND-Vehicle-Detection/writeup_template.md

 First I trained lots of classifiers with really bad and not so bad (but still not good enough) performance.
 One example would be my custom HSV parameter set that I've described above, which leads to these results:
 ![alt text][image_bad1]

-I was trying hard to get good results for 50 hours, until I found my magic parameter combination as explained above.
-I trained my classifier with a penalty parameter of `C=3e-6` to avoid overfitting.
-I knew my parameter combination was working once I saw those beautiful pictures that resembled the performance from the lecture quizzes:
+I was trying hard to get good results for 50 hours, until I found my magic parameter combination as explained above (tl;dr: Parameters hinted from a friend, subsequent small changes led to the desired results).
+Once I had the magic parameter combination, I added spatially binned features and color histograms.
+I enabled power law compression in my HOG features extraction to avoid detecting shadows.
+I trained my classifier with a penalty parameter of `C=3e-6` to avoid overfitting (tuned by comparing test and training accuracy).

+I knew my parameter combination was working once I tested my pipeline and saw those beautiful pictures that resembled the performance from the lecture quizzes:

 ![alt text][image4a]
 ![alt text][image4b]

 ---